Frequently Asked Questions

 How do I request a new patient evaluation for myself or my child?

-You may request an appointment by via Luminello, the HIPAA-compliant patient portal for Dr. Braslow’s practice.
+If you are looking for weekly therapy for yourself, or weekly parent strategy sessions, with or without medication management, you may request an appointment by via Luminello, the HIPAA-compliant patient portal for Dr. Braslow’s practice.

 What is your cancellation and no-show policy?